How to Prepare Rabbit Nesting Box? (Super Easy Way)

 What Can I Use For A Rabbit Nesting Box?

-Before going to the preparation phase, I want to clear you what can you use for a rabbit nesting box. people use different types of material for the nesting box.
+Before going to the preparation phase, I want to clarify what can you use for a rabbit nesting box. people use different types of material for the nesting box.
 Here is a shortlist for a rabbit nesting box.

 DIY wooden nesting box